mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ## 6. Joining Streams

 In my opinion, the most essential feature of the Kafka Streams library is the ability to join streams.
 The Kafka team strongly supports the [duality between streams and database tables](https://docs.confluent.io/platform/current/streams/concepts.html#duality-of-streams-and-tables).
-To keep it simple, we can view a stream as the changelog of a database table, which primary keys are equal to the keys of the Kafka messages.
+To keep it simple, we can view a stream as the changelog of a database table, whose primary keys are equal to the keys of the Kafka messages.

 Following this duality, we can think about records in a `KStream` as they are INSERT operations on a table.
 In fact, for the nature of a `KStream`, every message is different from any previous message.
 Instead, a `KTable` is an abstraction of a changelog stream, where each record represents an UPSERT: If the key is not present in the table, the record is equal to an INSERT, and an UPDATE otherwise.